giampaolo/giampaolo.github.io/content/blog/2016/real-process-memory-in-python.rst

 Implementation
 --------------

 In order to get these values (USS, PSS and swap) we need to pass through the whole process address space.
 This usually requires higher user privileges and is considerably slower than getting the "usual" memory metrics via Process.memory_info(), which is probably the reason why tools like ps and top show RSS/VMS instead of USS.
 A big thanks goes to the Mozilla team which figured out all this stuff on Windows and OSX, and to Eric Rahm who put the PRs for psutil together (see `#744 <https://github.com/giampaolo/psutil/pull/744>`__, `#745 <https://github.com/giampaolo/psutil/pull/745>`__ and `#746 <https://github.com/giampaolo/psutil/pull/746>`__).
-For those of you who don't use Python and would like to port the code on other languages here's the interesting parts:
+For those of you who don't use Python and would like to port the code to other languages here are the interesting parts:

 * `Linux <https://github.com/giampaolo/psutil/blob/42b34049cf96e845b6423db91f991849a2f87578/psutil/_pslinux.py#L1026>`__
 * `OSX <https://github.com/giampaolo/psutil/blob/50fd31a4eaca3e24905b96d587fd08bcf313fc6b/psutil/_psutil_osx.c#L568>`__